In this post, you’re going to learn the exact steps to take to install Oracle on your Mac computer.

 Oracle doesn’t support running an Oracle database directly on a Mac computer.
-You can’t install Oracle Express, for example, in the same way you can on a Windows computer.
+You can’t install Oracle Express, for example, in the same way that you can on a Windows computer.

 Let’s take a look at the requirements, and then get into the steps.